kmaciver/Ryerson_Capstone/README.md

 **Feature_Selection** -> Contains the Jupyter Notebook file for feature selection analysis

-**Approach**-> Contains the different Jypiter Noebooks used for training different approaches for the problem
+**Approach**-> Contains the different Jupyter Noebooks used for training different approaches for the problem

+**FinalModel** -> Contains the final Jupyter Notebooks and training iterations for the Neural Models

 **Report** -> Contain Word documents with the on-going report of the work